the-tatanka/personal-website/docs/project-management/workshop-planning.md

 - Avoid giving advice: Think of a facilitator as a referee in a sports match.
 If you give advice with statements like _I would_ or _if I were you,_ then the workshop output and decision making will become yours, rather than the group’s.

 - Embrace constructive conflict: It is necessary to establish transparency, trust, and ultimately buy-in.
 A workshop is the ideal place to move through conflict, because here you have tools that can productively break down disagreement.
 As a facilitator, it is better to work through conflict rather than avoid it.

+### Facilitation Toolkit

+Have a toolbox of methods and tricks that you can use during workshop in improvisational or planned ways.

+The toolkit is the same when the workshop takes place remotely.

+Materials:

+- Sticky notes

+- Sharpies

+- Whiteboard

+- Voting dots

+- Index cards

+Activities:

+- Post up

+- Affinity diagramming

+- Landscape mapping

+- Forced ranking

+- Storyboarding

+- Role playing

+- Playback

+- ... there are thousands more

+Techniques:

+- Intentional silence: To prompt a participant to speak up in order to fill the void

+- Balancing: Asking other participants for contrary opinions or ideas

+- Linking: Bringing tangential or unrelated participant comments back to the topic at hand

 ## Resources